 A2 Stainless Steel is resistant to corrosion and oxidization, and is widely used throughout the high-precision fastener industry.
 A2 Stainless Steel fasteners are resistant to liquids and foodstuffs, as well as a variety of inorganic chemicals, making them ideal for use in a wide variety of applications.
-A2 Stainless Steel is structurally very resistant to corrosion in water, but can tarnish over time in humid environments.
+A2 Stainless Steel is structurally resistant to corrosion in fresh water, but can tarnish over time in humid environments.

 A4 Stainless Steel